npms-io/npms-analyzer/docs/architecture.md

 # Architecture

 The `npms-analyzer` runs two continuous and distinct processes.
-One is the `analysis` process where each module gets inspected and evaluated.
-The other one is the `continuous scoring` process where all modules get a score based on the aggregated evaluation results.
+One is the `analysis` process where each package gets inspected and evaluated.
+The other one is the `continuous scoring` process where all packages get a score based on the aggregated evaluation results.

 - [Analysis](#analysis)
 - [Continuous scoring](#continuous-scoring)